countnazgul/Qlik-Sense-Rest-API/README.md

 **Any "physical" content (like certificates, qvf files, extensions etc) have to be provided in advance.**
 The package communicates with Qlik only and should not read files from the file system.
-Its not its job ... and make life easier of the package is used in the browser
+Its not its job ... and make life easier when the package is used in the browser

 ```javascript
 // certificates authentication example